SunGard-Labs/sg-protractor-tools/README.md

  * Clone the project to a local folder
  * Use `npm link` to install it locally
- * Use `npm link fis-protractor-tools` in your application's directory to install the local development version
+ * Use `npm link sg-protractor-tools` in your application's directory to install the local development version

 ### Release